ReconquestP2P/Reconquest/replit.md

 - July 13, 2025: Updated all email "from" addresses from onboarding@resend.dev to noreply@reconquestp2p.com across all email services for professional domain consistency
 - July 13, 2025: Consolidated all business notifications to admin@reconquestp2p.com, removing all references to jfestrada93@gmail.com for centralized admin communication
 - July 13, 2025: Implemented complete admin email notification system - 3 scenarios covered: new user registrations, new loan publications, and loan funding attempts, all sent to admin@reconquestp2p.com
+- July 13, 2025: Successfully deployed project to Replit and configured custom domain - website accessible at reconquestp2p.com with DNS propagation in progress for www subdomain

 ## Admin Access
 - **Admin Email**: admin@reconquestp2p.com